Ein Gedi Nature Reserve: Antiquities National Park

 The Late Roman- and Byzantine-period synagogue and the village remains around it is run as a separate, archaeological park, distinct from the nature reserve and the antiquities contained therein.
 The Antiquities National Park centered on the synagogue was declared in 2002 and covers an area of 8 dunams (8 dunam or 8 dunam).

+A translation of the inscription from Aramaic on the floor is: "All the townspeople who gave their money to repair the synagogue are well remembered.
+Jonathan the cantor who gave his money to repair the synagogue is well remembered.
+Peace."

 Iron Age remains dating to the 7th century BCE have been found at the site, when Ein Gedi was part of the kingdom of Judah.
 It is first mentioned in the Book of Joshua, written in the 7th century BCE.
 Later, the settlement is mentioned as the place where David fled from Saul.
 In Book of Chronicles 2, Ein Gedi is called Hazazon Tamar.
 The settlement was destroyed during the Babylonian exile.
 The Jewish settlement at the site was revived in the 5th century BCE and reached its peak during the Herodian period.
 It endured the Jewish–Roman wars and continued to exist as a smaller village until the 7th century CE, when it was ultimately destroyed by fire.

+Archaeological remains of a Chalcolithic Temple south of Ein Gedi Nature Reserve.

+The Chalcolithic temple - remains of an ancient temple near the Ein Gedi spring.
+The temple is attributed to the Chalcolithic period (more than 5,000 years ago) and it attracted believers from the surrounding area.